-The After School Program at SHS is operated by several of our dedicated aids, and is open Monday through Friday until 5:30pm.
-Students have time to relax and have fun, but also work on homework.
-Cost is $4.00 per hour per child.
-To enroll a child, parents must complete a Registration Form, After School Contract and Weekly Service Forms.
+The Afternoon Enrichment Program at SHS is operated by several of our dedicated aids, and is open Monday through Friday until 5:30 pm.
+Students have time to relax and have fun participating in various enrichment activities, but also work on homework.
+Cost is $5.00 per hour per child.
+To enroll a child, parents must complete a Registration Form, Afternoon Enrichment Contract and Weekly Service Forms.

-Please contact the main office 717-393-8433 if you have additional questions about the After School Program.
+Please contact the main office 717-393-8433 if you have additional questions about the Afternoon Enrichment Program.

 Your child has the unique opportunity to get involved with their school music program by learning how to play a musical instrument through our Instrumental Lesson Program.
 These are private and group lessons taught during the school day, by teachers with many years of teaching and performing experience.
 With many of your children involved in extracurricular activities, this is a great way to provide music store or conservatory type lessons for your child, without having to cart them around to yet another activity.
 Lessons are offered to children in grades 4 thru 8 at no cost to the student.

 The school band performs Christmas and Spring Concerts at Sacred Heart.
 In the spring select students perform at the Lancaster Catholic High School Spring Concert as part of the Grade School Honors Band.
 Lessons are also offered over the summer months and students are encouraged to attend the Lancaster Catholic Summer Band Camp generally held the second week of July.